philippneugebauer/philippneugebauer.github.io/_posts/2015-04-08-automated-post-file-generation.markdown

 All the time, I was really annoyed about the blog post creation in Jekyll when I needed to create a new file and then to rename it to `day-title.markdown`.
-Today, I just searched for a better solution and found this [great approach](http://arjanvandergaag.nl/blog/creating-new-jekyll-posts.html) which I slithly adapted to my needs.
+Today, I just searched for a better solution and found this [great approach](http://arjanvandergaag.nl/blog/creating-new-jekyll-posts.html) which I slightly adapted to my needs.

 Because I'm not satisfied by the syntax of the post generation through the parameter passing with Rake, I will do in the future further investigation to solve it.
 For now, it's fine and better than to create post files manually.